When Coding Style Survives Compilation: De-anonymizing Programmers from Executable Binaries: Introduction

 If we encounter an executable binary sample in the wild, what can we learn from it?
 In this work, we show that the programmer's stylistic fingerprint, or coding style, is preserved in the compilation process and can be extracted from the executable binary.
 This means that it may be possible to infer the programmer's identity if we have a set of known potential candidate programmers, along with executable binary samples (or source code) known to be authored by these candidates.

-Besides its intrinsic interest, programmer de-anonymization from executable binaries has implications for privacy and anonymity.
+Programmer de-anonymization from executable binaries has implications for privacy and anonymity.
 Perhaps the creator of a censorship circumvention tool distributes it anonymously, fearing repression.
 Our work shows that such a programmer might be de-anonymized.
 Further, there are applications for software forensics, for example to help adjudicate cases of disputed authorship or copyright.

-Rosenblum et al. studied this problem and presented encouraging early results \cite{rosenblum2011wrote}.
-We build on their work and make several advances to the state of the art, detailed in Section~\ref{sec:approach}.
+The White House Cyber R\&D Plan states that ``effective deterrence must raise the cost of malicious cyber activities, lower their gains, and convince adversaries that such activities can be attributed~\cite{cyberrd}.''
+The DARPA Enhanced Attribution calls for methods that can ``consistently identify virtual personas and individual malicious cyber operators over time and across different endpoint devices and C2 infrastructures~\cite{ea-baa}.''
+While the forensic applications are important, as attribution methods develop, they will threaten the anonymity of privacy-minded individuals at least as much as malicious actors.

+We introduce the first part of our approach by significantly overperforming the previous attempt at de-anonymizing programmers by Rosenblum et al.~\cite{rosenblum2011wrote}.
+We improve their accuracy of 51\% in de-anonymizing 191 programmers to 92\% and then we scale the results to 83\% accuracy on 600 programmers.
 First, whereas Rosenblum et al. extract structures such as control-flow graphs directly from the executable binaries, our work is the first to show that {\em automated decompilation} of executable binaries gives additional categories of useful features.
 Specifically, we generate {\em abstract syntax trees} of decompiled source code.
 Abstract syntax trees have been shown to greatly improve author attribution of source code~\cite{caliskan2015anonymizing}.
-We find that properties of these trees--including frequencies of different types of nodes, edges, and average depth of different types of nodes--also improve the accuracy of executable binary attribution techniques.
+We find that syntactical properties derived from these trees also improve the accuracy of executable binary attribution techniques.

-Second, we demonstrate that using multiple tools for disassembly and decompilation in parallel increases the accuracy of de-anonymization, possibly because different tools generate different representations of code that capture different aspects of the programmer's style.
-We present a machine-learning framework based on information gain for dimensionality reduction, followed by random-forest classification, that allows us to effectively use these disparate types of features in conjunction.
+Second, we demonstrate that using multiple tools for disassembly and decompilation in parallel increases the accuracy of de-anonymization by generating different representations of code that capture various aspects of the programmer's style.
+We present a robust machine learning framework based on entropy and correlation for dimensionality reduction, followed by random-forest classification, that allows us to effectively use disparate types of features in conjunction without overfitting.